Roblox Murder Mystery 2 codes (January 2022) – How to get free knives & pets

 - Go to the Murder Mystery 2 experience on the Roblox hub.

-- Once you’re in, look for the Inventory button and click on it.
+- Once you’re in-game, press the ‘Inventory‘ button on the left of your screen.

-- You will find the Enter Code area at the bottom right of your screen.
+- When the inventory window pops ups, locate ‘EnterCode‘ at the bottom-right of your screen.

 - Click on it and input the code that you want to redeem.